Michael Löwy

 Michael Löwy (born 6 May 1938) is a French-Brazilian Marxist sociologist and philosopher.
-He is emeritus research director in social sciences at the CNRS (French National Center of Scientific Research) and lectures at the École des hautes études en sciences sociales (EHESS; Paris, France).
-Author of books on Karl Marx, Che Guevara, Liberation Theology, György Lukács, Walter Benjamin, José Carlos Mariátegui, Lucien Goldmann and Franz Kafka, he received the CNRS Silver Medal in 1994.
+He is emeritus research director in social sciences at the French National Centre for Scientific Research (CNRS) and lectures at the School for Advanced Studies in the Social Sciences (EHESS) in Paris, France.
+The author of books on Karl Marx, Che Guevara, Liberation theology, György Lukács, Walter Benjamin, José Carlos Mariátegui, Lucien Goldmann and Franz Kafka, he received the CNRS Silver Medal in 1994.